Brennen-Hill/Brennen-Hill.github.io/_projects/badger-vision.md

 collaborators: Max Maeder, Jeremy Kintana, Rahul Hathwar, Utkarsh Sharma
 ---

-We won and were noted for the **Best Enterprise Scale Business Solution** at Hack Midwest, the largest hackathon in the region!
-Our team was awarded $2,500 for our project.

-Over 300 developers were selected to compete, including experts from leading organizations and universities.
-After 23 intense hours of coding with only a 1-hour break to sleep, we presented our solution to the judges and were victorious.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/HackMidwest.jpeg" title="Badger Vision Team" class="img-fluid rounded z-depth-1" %}